 Before worrying about how to give people a voice, we should practice listening better.

 Time, research, trust, and partnerships allow cultural producers to understand what the needs of artists and audience are in order to provide content that is relevant and meaningful to them.
 Then it’s about putting these things together, and seeing what your project can be to them, how it can help meet their needs.
 Engagement isn’t only about getting an audience or stories to feed an artwork; it’s about how we can enable those people to gain new knowledge, to learn a new way to express themselves, or…

 In this kind of work, it is the responsibility of both artists and the cultural producers to tackle things that are not seen and to test lazy assumptions and prejudice.
 You cannot assume for example, that people or communities are similar because they have something in common.
 Just because they live on the edges of Europe we cannot expect that every community will be the same: Blyth and Taranto might both experience higher than their national levels of deprivation, but the problems experienced by their communities are sometimes very different.

 Choice of artists and artforms

 Finding the best possible way to respond to people’s needs.
 Listening to their needs and at the same time being able to challenge them in a critical way.
-This is the argument of quality all over again: ‘quality of thought’, namely choose the right artist and artforms to engage with a certain topic and community.
+This is the argument of quality again: ‘quality of thought’, and choosing the right artist and artforms to engage with a certain topic and community.

 Make art fit in with people’s life